nygrenh/course-search/docs/Report.md

   - Better filtering
   - Better UI and UX
+    - Could highlight the matched words within the search results
   - Extend scraper to fetch all periods for year 2021
   - Extend fetching also the faculties based on the course data, so search/filtering can be done more properly
   - Would be great if you could fetch the enrollment links so you could enroll via SISU from our search engine
+    - This would require Shibboleth login to UH and/or login tokens from SISU